fagga/transmission-remote-cli/README.md

 - GeoIP: Guess which country peers come from.
 - adns: Resolve IPs to host names.
 - [xerox](https://pypi.python.org/pypi/xerox): Copy magnet links to the system clipboard.
+You will also need either xclip on linux or pbcopy on OS X for this to work.

 Debian/Ubuntu package names are `python-adns` and `python-geoip`.